PM IN SEYCHELLES - NBC SVG

-Prime Minister, Dr. Ralph Gonsalves, will pay a two-day state visit to the Seychelles from this Friday June 28th.
+Prime Minister Dr. Ralph Gonsalves, is paying a two-day state visit to the Seychelles from today.

-According to the Seychelles Department of Foreign Affairs, the Prime Minister will be the Guest of Honour at a ceremony to mark the Seychelles National Day Celebration on June 29th.
+According to the Seychelles Department of Foreign Affairs, the Prime Minister will be the Guest of Honour at a ceremony to mark the Seychelles National Day Celebration tomorrow Saturday June 29th.

 The Seychelles became independent from the United Kingdom on June 29th, 1976, and since 2015 the day has been celebrated as the National Day.